divio/divio-cloud-docs/background/about-boilerplates.rst

 Our `HTML5 Boilerplate <https://github.com/divio/djangocms-boilerplate-html5>`_
 implements the `HTML5 Boilerplate package <https://html5boilerplate.com>`_.
-The HTML5 Boilerplate package is a popular starter set of starter files, which inclues a generic HTML template, CSS to normalise and set some standard classes, and some JavaScript including jQuery.
+The HTML5 Boilerplate package is a popular starter set of starter files, which includes a generic HTML template, CSS to normalise and set some standard classes, and some JavaScript including jQuery.

 Our implementation of it is very standard, and simply adapts it for use in